cysouw/diathesis/text/c05_case.md

 ### [ N ] Nominative {#sec:case-nominative}

 Some verbs only allow a nominative argument, which necessarily also shows agreement with the finite verb.
 Such verbs are traditionally called 'intransitive'.
 The verbs discussed in this section are strictly intransitive, in that they do not allow for any other case marked arguments or governed prepositions (see [@sec:prepositions-delimiting-governed-prepositional-phrases]).
-Intransitive verbs, of course, allow for additional non-governed prepositional phrases, e.g. locational [@next a] or temporal phrases [@next b], instrumental/comitative phrases with *mit* [@next c,d], or beneficiary/goal phrases with *für* [@next e,f].
+Intransitive verbs, of course, allow for additional non-governed prepositional phrases, e.g. locational [@next a] or temporal [@next b], instrumental/comitative with *mit* [@next c,d], or beneficiary/goal with *für* [@next e,f].

 ::: ex
 a.
 Er reist immer in die Berge.